* Swiss Re, SoftBank in preliminary talks - Swiss Re

 * SoftBank has investments in Chinese, U.S. insurance firms

-* SoftBank's fund arm has invested $27.5 bln in tech firms (Recasts, adds details of SoftBank's investment strategy)
+* SoftBank's fund arm has invested $27.5 bln in tech firms (Adds details of how potential deal could work, market reaction)

-ZURICH/TOKYO, Feb 8 (Reuters) - Swiss Re said it is in preliminary talks to sell a minority stake to SoftBank Group - a deal that reportedly could be worth $10 billion or more, in what would be the Japanese firm's biggest financial services deal to date.
+ZURICH/TOKYO, Feb 8 (Reuters) - Swiss Re said it is in talks to sell a minority stake to SoftBank Group in a deal that could be worth $10 billion or more and would mark Japanese company's biggest move yet into financial services.

-The potential sale of up to one third of the Swiss reinsurer at a premium as reported by the Wall Street Journal would also mark the broadening of already sky-high ambitions that have already seen it raise $93 billion to form its Vision Fund for technology investments.
+The potential sale of up to one third of the Swiss reinsurer, as reported by the Wall Street Journal, would also show SoftBank's ambitions to broaden its investments, which already include its $93 billion Vision Fund for technology projects.

 SoftBank could also be aiming to secure another source of cash flow to fund further spending.
 "Float" - the amount of insurance premiums collected before claims are paid - can be used as cheap funding by insurers, making them attractive to investors.